Spotify CEO warns of 'ups and downs' ahead of Wall Street listing

-LONDON/NEW YORK (Reuters) - Streaming music leader Spotify appears to be bracing for a potentially rough stock market ride on its first day of trading on Tuesday, following Monday’s sell-off of technology stocks on Wall Street.
+LONDON/NEW YORK, April 3 (Reuters) - Streaming music leader Spotify appears to be bracing for a potentially rough stock market ride on its first day of trading on Tuesday, following Monday’s sell-off of technology stocks on Wall Street.

 In a public letter published ahead of its unorthodox listing in New York, Chief Executive Daniel Ek cautioned employees and fans that “Sometimes we succeed, sometimes we stumble” and “I have no doubt that there will be ups and downs”.